With eye on aid, Pakistan PM meets Chinese counterpart

-Pakistani Prime Minister Imran Khan met with his Chinese counterpart Li Keqiang in Beijing Saturday, as he seeks aid and investment from the world's second largest economy in hopes of staving off a financial crisis.
+China agreed to "firmly move forward" infrastructure projects in Pakistan, following a meeting between Pakistani Prime Minister Imran Khan and his Chinese counterpart Li Keqiang Saturday, as the South Asian nation seeks to stave off a financial crisis with aid and investment from the world's second largest economy.

-Before travelling to China -- one of Pakistan's firmest allies -- Khan said he was striving to obtain financial aid from two unnamed countries after Pakistan secured $6 billion in funding from Saudi Arabia.
+The agreement follows concerns that Islamabad's spiralling financial crisis could lead Beijing to scale back its projects in the country, where it is helping to build the multi-billion dollar China-Pakistan Economic Corridor (CPEC) -- which aims to increase energy and transport links between the western Chinese region of Xinjiang and the Arabian Sea.

-China is already a major investor in Pakistan, where the two countries are building the China-Pakistan Economic Corridor (CPEC), a multi-billion-dollar project at the heart of Chinese president Xi Jinping's Belt and Road Initiative, an ambitious, globe-spanning trade infrastructure programme.
+The project is at the heart of Chinese President Xi Jinping's Belt and Road Initiative, an ambitious, globe-spanning trade and infrastructure programme.

-The corridor aims to increase energy and transport links between the western Chinese region of Xinjiang and the Arabian Sea via Pakistan.
+The massive undertaking has drawn both praise and criticism from around the world, with some saying the initiative is filling a critical funding gap in the developing world, while others fear the Chinese loans financing the work are designed to entrap their recipients in debt.

-However, given Pakistan's deteriorating finances, there have been concerns in recent months that portions of the agreement may have to be scaled down.
+In Pakistan, Belt-and-Road-linked projects have come in for heavy criticism for their opaque lending terms, with some arguing that Beijing's largesse may worsen Islamabad's fiscal dilemma.

 In his meeting with Li, Khan invited the Chinese premier to visit Pakistan and see for himself the difference the mega-project has made in the country.